 - "Once upon a time and a very good time it was there was a moocow coming down along the road and this moocow that was coming down along the road met a nicens little boy named baby tuckoo." - James Joyce, A portrait of the Artist as a Young Man

-- And this one is enchanting, each word starting with the letter "A" ---
+- And this one shows an enchanted flow of word power, each word starting with the letter "A" ---

 - "Ages ago, Alex, Allen, and Alva arrived at Antibes, and Alva allowing all, allowing anyone, against Alex's admonition, against Allen's angry assertion: another African amusement.. anyhow, as all argued, an awesome African army assembled and arduously advanced against an African anthill, assiduously annihilating ant after ant, and afterward, Alex astonishingly accuses Albert as also accepting Africa's antipodal ant annexation."- Walter Abish, Alphabetical Africa.

 1)From Oliver Goldsmith (Canadian Poet), "The Rising Village"